Before Optimization

 Try It Now

-Create a LangStruct extractor - optimization is already enabled!
+Create a LangStruct extractor and enable optimization when you need accuracy.

 Source Grounding